How to Install PHP on Apache in Windows?

 How to download PHP?

-In the download page you can find two types of PHP binary, the non thread safe and thread safe.
-If you want to install PHP on Apache web server, you will need to get the thread safe binary.
+On the download page, you will find two types of PHP binaries: non-thread-safe and thread-safe.
+If you want to install PHP on the Apache web server, you should choose the thread-safe binary.

 How to Install PHP?